 Boosted by a few successful funding rounds, Zadaa currently operates in Finland, Denmark and Germany, bringing together over half a million eco-conscious fashion lovers.

 Launched in 2015 with just around 500 items in its selection, Emmy has grown into a leading Nordic online marketplace for pre-owned premium clothing, with about 80 000 products in stock.
-All the items, housed in Emmy’s headquarters in Lohja, are hand-inspected and authenticity-checked before they are made available for purchase online.
+Housed in Emmy’s headquarters in Lohja, all the products are hand-inspected and authenticity-checked before they are made available for purchase online.

 One of Emmy’s ultimate goals is to steer consumers’ choices towards high-quality products that are made to last and retain their resale value.
 This is reflected in the collections stocked by the company’s partners, such as Vimma, Papu or Reima.
 The resale market created by Emmy becomes a way for brands to prove their commitment to durability and sustainability.